S Chelvan - Immigration

 MW (Democratic Republic of Congo) v SSHD EWCA Civ 1240

 Led by Geoffrey Robertson QC – Upper Tribunal (IAC) materially erred in law in not applying the “very serious reasons” requirement of Maslov in determining the deportation of a settled migrant who had been in the UK since he was a young child.
-SSHD’s stated case that he was a member of a criminal gang and was involved in drugs and fire arms was rejected by First-tier Tribunal (see case of V below).
+SSHD’s stated case that he was a member of a criminal gang and was involved in drugs and fire arms was rejected by First-tier Tribunal (see case of V above).
 However, the First-tier Tribunal held that he “knowingly associated” with those involved in gangs.
 Prior to substantive appeal hearing before the Upper Tribunal SSHD withdrew immigration decision and reinstated Indefinite Leave to Remain.

 SW (lesbians – HJ and HT applied) Jamaica CG UKUT 251 (IAC)

 Upper Tribunal finds that actual, or perceived lesbians are at real risk of curative or murder in Jamaica.
 Landmark decision finding that even straight women who do not live a heterosexual narrative are at real risk of persecution based on perceived sexual identity as a lesbian.
 First reported Upper Tribunal determination to apply, and arguably extend the understanding of the guidelines in HJ (Iran) UKSC 31; 1 AC 596.

 R (otao Razai and ors) v SSHD EWHC 3151 (Admin)

 Instructed on a pro-bono basis by Allen & Overy LLP on behalf of Bail for Immigration Detainees as intervener – challenging SSHD’s new policy in providing section 4 accommodation through pre-bail hearing assessment.

 R (otao SB (Uganda)) v SSHD EWHC 338 (Admin) (UNHCR refworld)